camunda/camunda-docs-static/optimize/content/technical-guide/authorization/index.md

 # Utilize Engine Users

-From Engine Version 7.7 onwards, you can use the user credentials from the engine to access Optimize.
+From engine version 7.7 onwards, you can use the user credentials from the engine to access Optimize.
 This behavior is enabled by default.
 However, you might want to restrict which engine users should be able to access Optimize.
-For that, create an engine group with a name of your choice, which dedicated for the Optimize access.
-Now you can add the group id to the following property _$.engines.${engineAlias}.authentication.accessGroup_:
+For that, create an engine group with a name of your choice, which is dedicated for access to Optimize.
+Now you can add the group id to the following property:
 ```json
 "engines": {
   /*